thdaemon/ueld/README.md

 - Ueld currently only supports Linux systems, however, most of the transplant layer code is placed in the os/ subdirectory, the other code also take into account the portability problem (such as BSD need to use `ioctl(2)` set the control terminal), it can be transplanted to other Unix systems, but the init program itself determines that the characteristics of the different platforms have to make a lot of differences in the code.
 Portability requires a certain amount of work.

-- Ueld 目前不支持命令行和配置文件中转义字符和引号
+- Ueld currently does not support escaped characters and quotation marks.

-- Ueld 目前使用了多个信号处理各种 ueldctl 命令，更好的方案是像 telinit 那样
+- Ueld currently uses many signal handler to handle ueldctl command, there is not a telinit fifo.

-- Ueld 目前不支持带参数重启
+- Ueld currently dose not support reboot with parameter.

-- Ueld 目前不能优雅得与现有桌面环境进行整合
+- Ueld could not integrate with the existing Desktop environment gracefully now.